29 Nov Diploma Programs In Nursing

 How much will the program cost?

 In addition, you might be asked for a non-refundable tuition deposit after your acceptance paperwork has been submitted.
-There will also be clinical compliance expenses, including a background check ($50-$60) and immunizations which can range anywhere between $0 and $600.
-Your “readiness test” (NCLEX) can also require a fee of up to $1,200.
+There will be clinical compliance expenses, including a background check ($50-$60) and immunizations which can range anywhere between $0 and $600.
+Your “readiness test” (NCLEX) may require a fee of up to $1,200.

 What about accreditation?